MicrosoftDocs/win32/desktop-src/DirectShow/irenderengine-setrenderrange2.md

-﻿---
+---
-Description: 'The SetRenderRange2 method sets the range of time on the timeline to be rendered.
-This method is equivalent to IRenderEngine::SetRenderRange, but takes values of type double.' ms.assetid: '07df97a8-aa83-405d-91a0-45cd99185588'
+Description: The SetRenderRange2 method sets the range of time on the timeline to be rendered.
+This method is equivalent to IRenderEngineSetRenderRange, but takes values of type double. ms.assetid: 07df97a8-aa83-405d-91a0-45cd99185588
-title: 'IRenderEngine::SetRenderRange2 method'
+title: IRenderEngineSetRenderRange2 method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IRenderEngine::SetRenderRange2 method